jinman36/reading-notes-personal/CompTIA A+/Study Notes.md

   - Third party fans are often more efficient than OEM fans
   - Liquid cooling uses a pump, a radiator and a cooling block with liquid to remove heat
   - Liquid cooling reduces fan noise

+## RAM

+- Objective 3.3
+  - Install RAM types

+- SDRAM - synchronus RAM
+  - Runs at the speed of the MB
+- DDR SDRAM (DDR ram) - DOuble data rate RAM
+- DDR2 - double the speed of the DDR rating
+- **OTE** PC Ratings - Multiply the DDR rating x8 to get the PC Rating
+- DDR3 - double from DDR2
+- DDR 4 - Fastest RAM described on A+ test

+- Review
+  - Different motherboards support a specific RAM technology
+  - the tech on the exam are DDR, DDR2, DDR3, and DDR4
+  - We measure RAM speeds using DDR or PC ratings
+  - Multiply a DDR speed by eight to get the PC speed

+- Objective 3.3
+  - RAM Capacity

+- RAM is based on a square - so RAM is incremented by its self
+- Double sided RAM - Allows RAM to extend by double

+- Channels
+  - Dual-Channel Memory

+- Review
+  - Every stick of RAM has a specific capacity
+  - RAM comes in single and double sided versions
+  - Motherboards offer multichannel memory
+  - RAM should be identical in the same channel

+Objective 3.3

+- RAM features

+- Parity vs ECC
+- SO-DIMMS - smaller sized RAM

+-SPD Chip - Serial Presence Detect

+- review
+  - Parity and ECC RAM contain extra chips to check for RAM errors
+  - ECC Rm is only for motherboards that support it
+  - SO-DIMMS are for smaller spaces
+  - Almost all RAM has an SPD chip that stores information about the RAM stick
+  - Tools like CPU-Z read SPD information

+- Objective 3.3
+  - Installing RAM

+- Review
+  - Use the motherboard book to make sure you're installing the right RAM capacity and speed
+  - Line up the notch and drop the RAM straight into the slot
+  - Watch when the system boots to verify the system sees the installed RAM
+  - Make sure RAM is fully installed and channels are properly filled

+- Objective 1.6
+  - Virtual Memory

+- You cant have too much RAM on your computer

+  - Automatically manage paging file size

+- Review
+  - Virtual memory is a portion of mass storage that acts as memory
+  - SHold only be used when physical memory is exhausted
+  - All operating systems have tools to adjust virtual memory use
+  - In most cases we just let the OS automatically control virtual memory use